-Albert’s seemingly standing before the blue screen (before a movie) is revealed by Kubrick to be purely a matter of illusion.
+Albert’s seemingly standing before the rear screen projection (before a movie) is revealed by Kubrick to be purely a matter of illusion.
 But it is more than that, it is playing with the idea of audience interaction with the film, just as was had with Welles and Himber.
 The audience magically enters the pre-scripted story while the magician is able to transcend time and interact from the pre-scripted story with the live audience.

 The 11-4 formed of the Ace of Spades and the 4 of Spades, the silent message between the two thugs on attacking Davey, the cards to be tossed in his face, throwing him off balance, refers back to shot 114 in the film.
 Shot 114 is the shot during the boxing scene where we have the deciding punch that fells Davey and effectively ends the fight.
 He manages to get back up after a struggle, on the count of 8, but is done for.
 The fight has been decided.
 But not only does Davey take the punch, the audience does as well (in another interaction of audience and action) for the boxer aims directly at the camera and we have the audience’s POV as Davey’s, getting hit in the eye, falling, the camera jumping all over the place and focusing finally on a light above.
 When the one thug is showing the other the Ace of Spades and the 4 of Spades, which are 11-4, as a secret signal to gang up on Davey and knock him out, Kubrick is also signalling the audience and referring them back to shot 114.
 Though they never know it because they don’t know the fatal blow occurred in shot 114.
 They only know that those two cards are important and are a signal between the two thugs as to their plan.

 The audience doesn’t know about the reference to Welles and Himber either.
 Maybe, in 1955, some might have caught it, who had seen Himber’s act, but that would have been a small percentage.

 Certainly Orson would have observed the reference if he’d seen the film?